Reid: Chiefs QB Mahomes ‘full-go’ during voluntary workouts

-Chiefs coach Andy Reid said Thursday that Mahomes, a native of Whitehouse, has been “doing everything” while players worked out in shorts at the team’s facility near Arrowhead Stadium.
+Chiefs coach Andy Reid said Thursday that Mahomes has been ”doing everything” while players worked out in shorts at the team’s facility near Arrowhead Stadium.
 Players aren’t allowed to wear pads or hit, but the very fact that Mahomes is back on the practice field bodes well for his availability for next month’s mandatory minicamp.

 ”He’s still working with (team trainer) Rick Burkholder and that toe, so we’ll utilize this more as more of a passing camp,” Reid said. ”We don’t run the ball much in this thing, so he’s been good in that way and his toe is doing well.”